Staber07/ProjectSCARS/README.md

 The web client is written in TypeScript using the Next.js framework.
 It is the user-facing application that allows canteen managers to submit their monthly financial reports to the central server.
-The web client also optionally communicates with the local server to provide inventory and sales functionality.

 ##### Web Client Requirements